malavolti/ansible-monitoring/README.md

    into proper ```/opt/ansible-monitoring/#_environment_#/host_vars/FQDN.yml``` file.
    This file will provide to Ansible all variables needed to instance elasticsearch servers.

+6. Insert the Kibana's SSL Certificate, the Kibana's SSL Certificate Key and the Certification Authority certificate in the ```/opt/ansible-monitoring/roles/common/files``` directory.

-6. Encrypt the monitoring configuration files with Ansible Vault (Optional: this is needed ONLY when you need Ansible Vault):
+7. Encrypt the monitoring configuration files with Ansible Vault (Optional: this is needed ONLY when you need Ansible Vault):
    * ```cd /opt/ansible-monitoring```
    * ```ansible-vault encrypt inventories/#_environment_#/host_vars/FQDN.yml --vault-password-file .vault_pass.txt```

-7. Execute this command to run Ansible on develoment inventory and to instance new virtual machine:
+8. Execute this command to run Ansible on develoment inventory and to instance new virtual machine:
    * ```ansible-playbook site.yml -i inventories/development/development.ini --vault-password-file .vault_pass.txt```